OBA-Research/colourNembedding/README.md

 deep metric learning and classification perspectives.
 Our results indicate that the integration of color features improves image embedding, surpassing the performance of using embedding alone.

 ![methods](/static/colorPaletteEmbeddingMethods.png)
-# Links to full research paper
+# Links to our research paper
 - [Arxiv version]()
 - [Conference version]()
 # Dependencies